microsoft/PowerToys/doc/specs/KeyboardManager.md

   - Nearly 30% of survey respondents used 3<sup>rd</sup> party tools.
 This indicates that there is not only a real demand for the utility and many users currently remap their keys.

 - *Question*: Which third party tools do you use to remap keys and create shortcuts?
   - The most popular 3<sup>rd</sup> party tool was AutoHotKey, followed by SharpKeys.
-Karabiner was not mentioned as this was sent to Windows develoeprs but it was still highlighted in the competitive research due to its popularity among Mac users.
+Karabiner was not mentioned as this was sent to Windows developers but it was still highlighted in the competitive research due to its popularity among Mac users.

 - *Question*: If you could improve the way that you manage your remap keys and create shortcuts using the third-party tools, what would you change?
   - Over 50% of survey respondents asked for either native integration into Windows and / or a pleasant UI experience instead of scripting.
 This confirmed the decision to ensure users can engage with all of the utility’s functionality through a UI.